OVeNet: Offset Vector Network for Semantic Segmentation: Experiments

 \rot{\rotatebox{90}}

-\PAR{ACDC.} The results on ACDC, which targets semantic understanding of driving scenes in adverse visual conditions, are shown below.
-We also achieve far better results than the initial HRNet under similar training time, outperforming prior SOTA methods.
+\PAR{ACDC.} We also outperform initial HRNet and prior SOTA methods under similar training time.
 Table \ref{tab:conditions} compares our approach with SOTA models not only on all methods but also on different conditions of the ACDC test set.
 OVeNet improves the initial HRNet model by $2.5\%$ mIoU in "All" conditions.
-Additionally, we can observe from the per class results shown on Table \ref{tab:class_acdc} on different conditions, that our approach outperforms the HRNet's one in the vast majority of classes as well as in the total mIoU score.
-Specifically, on foggy days, performance on classes containing small-instance instances, such person, rider, and bicycle, is very low.
-This is likely because of the combined effect of contrast reduction and poor resolution for examples of these classes that are far from the camera.
+Additionally, we can observe from the per class results shown on Table \ref{tab:class_acdc} on different conditions, that our approach outperforms HRNet in the vast majority of classes as well as in the total mIoU score.
+Specifically, in foggy images, small-instance classes like person, rider and bicycle perform poorly because of contrast reduction and resolution issues due to distant instances.
 There is also a huge performance boost of approximately $10\%$ and $15\%$ on the "bus" and "truck" class respectively.
 Moreover, it is more difficult to separate classes at night that are often dark or poorly lit, such as buildings, vegetation, traffic signs, and the sky.
 This behaviour is observed also in offset vector performance as they have small values when the visibility is limited.
 Lastly, during night and snow conditions, road and sidewalk performance is at its lowest, which can be attributed to misunderstanding between the two classes as a result of their similar look.
 As for val set results, HRNet achieves $75.5\%$ mIoU while our OVeNet surpasses it reaching $75.9\%$ mIoU.